codyjdalton/litstack/README.md

 ## Bootstrapping

-Bootstrap your app.module at the index level.
+Bootstrap app.module at the index.ts level:

 ```typescript
 // in index.ts